After a mammoth effort by Jarrod Dixon the team’s production profiler is now ready for an open source release.

 I dunno, perhaps if a background process is doing the 100k hits it may make more sense to look at the pages real people are looking at :slight_smile:

-Nathan almost 13 years ago
+Nathan over 13 years ago

 Nathan